-- 1 Annual Conference; lay members of the Uniting Table and Finance Table; and one lay - 2 member for each unchartered new church start elected by the district in which the new church 3 start is located. - 4 f.
-Additional lay members required to equalize lay and clergy membership shall be assigned - 5 to each district based upon district membership.
-The conference secretary shall notify each - 6 district superintendent of the number of additional lay members to be elected no later than 7 sixty (60) days following Annual Conference.
-Each district will determine the method of 8 election. - 9 g.
-Through 2024 the additional lay members elected shall include members of both parent 10 conferences. - h.
-At least 10% of these additional lay members shall be age 30 or under at the time ofelection. - 13 19.
-In accordance with ¶ 659 of the 2016 Book of Discipline, the District Conferences will be - 14 composed of all members of Annual Conference as set forth in the Standing Rules who are - 15 related to churches within the bounds of their respective districts and currently elected to office. - 16 In addition, it shall include the chairperson of each district agency. - 1718 CONFERENCE PROCEDURES - 20.
-Proposals and reports from conference agencies shall be compiled in a Pre-Conference Report that shall be made available as an electronic document or in printed form to all conference members at least thirty (30) days prior to the Annual Conference session.
-Each report shall be marked "For Conference Action" or "For Information Only." - 23 - 24 21.
-The Annual Conference shall make available English and Spanish editions of all official 25 correspondence, including but not limited to the contents of the Pre-Conference Report and the 26 Conference Journal.
-The Annual Conference shall also provide oral translation between Spanish 27 and English, and support for hearing and vision impaired persons, during the sessions of the - 28 Annual Conference. - 29 22.
-Resolutions shall reach the floor of the conference only after consideration and action of the30 appropriate conference agency. - 23.
-The conference procedures will be governed by the following in order of precedence: the Book of Discipline, the Standing Rules, any special rules adopted by the Annual Conference, and the current edition of Robert's Rules of Order. - 34 24.
+- 20. Proposals and reports from conference agencies shall be compiled in a Pre-Conference Report that shall be made available as an electronic document or in printed form to all conference members at least thirty (30) days prior to the Annual Conference session.
+Each report shall be marked "For Conference Action" or "For Information Only." - 21.
+The Annual Conference shall make available English and Spanish editions of all official correspondence, including but not limited to the contents of the Pre-Conference Report and the Conference Journal.
+The Annual Conference shall also provide oral translation between Spanish and English, and support for hearing and vision impaired persons, during the sessions of the Annual Conference. - 22.
+Resolutions shall reach the floor of the conference only after consideration and action of the appropriate conference agency. - 23.
+The conference procedures will be governed by the following in order of precedence: the Book of Discipline, the Standing Rules, any special rules adopted by the Annual Conference, and the current edition of Robert's Rules of Order. - 24.
 The conference secretary shall establish the bar of the conference.
-The conference - secretary shall nominate, and the Annual Conference elect, the persons needed to assist in the proceedings of the conference.
-These include the timekeeper, tellers, associate secretaries, and the minutes committee. - Speakers should identify themselves, giving their name and church, and whether they are aclergy or lay member of the conference. - 40 26.
+The conference secretary shall nominate, and the Annual Conference elect, the persons needed to assist in the proceedings of the conference.
+These include the timekeeper, tellers, associate secretaries, and the minutes committee. - 25.
+Speakers should identify themselves, giving their name and church, and whether they are a clergy or lay member of the conference. - 26.
 Each speech from the floor for or against a motion will be limited to three minutes.
-The - 41 timekeeper will inform the Bishop when the time has expired. - 42 27.
-Consent Agenda 1 consists of reports from conference agencies which are not for action, but - 43 are "For Information Only."
-The conference acts only to receive these reports and print them in - the journal.
-Consent Agenda 2 consists of action reports about which there is believed to be little - or no dissent.
+The timekeeper will inform the Bishop when the time has expired. - 27.
+Consent Agenda 1 consists of reports from conference agencies which are not for action, but are "For Information Only."
+The conference acts only to receive these reports and print them in the journal.
+Consent Agenda 2 consists of action reports about which there is believed to be little or no dissent.
 The items included in Consent Agenda 2 are determined by a task force composed of members of the Agenda and Worship Committee.
-Any member of the Annual - 47 Conference may move the deletion of any of the items from Consent Agendas.
-With a second. - 47 Conference may move the detention of any of the items from Consent Agendas.
-With a second, 48 and a one-minute explanation by the maker of the motion, it will be voted on by the conference - 49 without debate.
-If 20% of the members vote that the item be removed, it will be removed and - 50 brought to the floor as a non-consent item at a time to be determined by the Agenda and Worship - 51 Committee. - 52 - 53 28.
-The Committee on Standing Rules shall report to the Annual Conference during the first - 54 business session of each Annual Conference.
-Revisions or amendments must be adopted by a - 55 two-thirds (2/3) vote of the Annual Conference, and become effective immediately upon their

-- 1 adoption, unless otherwise stated in the enabling legislation.
-The Standing Rules may be - 2 suspended at any time by a two-thirds (2/3) vote of the Annual Conference. - 3 4
+Any member of the Annual Conference may move the deletion of any of the items from Consent Agendas.
+With a second, and a one-minute explanation by the maker of the motion, it will be voted on by the conference without debate.
+If 20% of the members vote that the item be removed, it will be removed and brought to the floor as a non-consent item at a time to be determined by the Agenda and Worship Committee. - 52 53 28.
+The Committee on Standing Rules shall report to the Annual Conference during the first 54 business session of each Annual Conference.
+Revisions or amendments must be adopted by a 55 two-thirds (2/3) vote of the Annual Conference, and become effective immediately upon their adoption, unless otherwise stated in the enabling legislation.
+The Standing Rules may be suspended at any time by a two-thirds (2/3) vote of the Annual Conference.